Brenntron/AshTray/README.md

   > ./ash_tray manage
   1. Add a cigar
-  2. Edit a cigar
+  2. List cigars
-  3. Delete a cigar
+  3. Edit a cigar
-  4. List all cigars
+  4. Delete a cigar
   5. Exit
   > 3
   1. Mille Fleurs
   > 1
   1. Add a cigar
-  2. Edit a cigar
+  2. List cigars
-  3. Delete a cigar
+  3. Edit a cigar
-  4. List all cigars
+  4. Delete a cigar
   5. Exit

 Accapt